 She slams into the darkness like she slammed into the window, like a car hits a brick wall at seventy miles per hour.
 There’s no fall into oblivion, into the nothingness sleep that she knows awaits every vampire that pushes their corpse too far.
 Instead she careens off the the inky depths at the same moment she feels something else—like a pinprick through her heart—a yank upon a black thread wrapped around her unbeating heart as that energy that should have carried her into torpor travels through it into something else.
 Then, a moment later, she realizes, with a sinking and growing sickness, into someone else.

-GM: Caroline feels the blistering, flesh-roasting heat evaporate from her body like steam released from a fogged bathroom into the night air.
+GM: Caroline feels the blistering, flesh-roasting heat evaporate from her body like steam released from a fogged bathroom.
 But energy cannot be created or destroyed, only transferred.
-The black thread spins and spins into its terminus.
-She feels suddenly lightheaded and vaguely nauseous, like she’s having a heat stroke-induced headache.
-She feels ‘her’ body pushing out sweat to cool itself as the air absorbs the moisture and the heat with it—a crap shoot outdoors in New Orleans’ constantly humid weather.
+The black thread spins towards its terminus.
+She suddenly feels lightheaded and vaguely nauseous, like she’s having a heat stroke-induced headache.
+She feels ‘her’ body pushing out sweat to cool itself as the air absorbs the moisture and the heat with it—a crap shoot outdoors in New Orleans’ humid weather.
 She feels footsteps beneath her, the sound of water running from a faucet, and then water running down her throat.

 She feels awareness, too.
 ‘She’ knows ‘she’ isn’t having a random heat stroke.
 She feels Cécilia trying to talk to her, trying to communicate thoughts as words, but words are lost against the burning pain.
 Both of their pain.

 But for all that, she feels no resentment.
 She feels fear, worry, concern, desire to know what’s happening—and thankfulness.

 Thankfulness, that Caroline is being spared pain.